 To use the computers in the pool rooms with your IMT account, you have to request access in the IMT User Administration interface.
-There click on "english" (in the upper right corner), then "User Self-Administration", enter your IMT name/password, click on the "Decentralized Services" button, scroll down to section "Fakultät 5 (EIM)" line "Rechnerzugang im Institut für Informatik" and click on the "details / change" button there.
-Click the button "Beantragen", then click "back" (NOT "stornieren"=cancel).
-If you are a regular ESE student it should be automatically activated; if not, please go to the IRB (room E0.129) to activate it.
+Open Internet browser, go to IMT serviceportal, enter your IMT name/password, there click on "english" (in the upper right corner), then "User Selfcare", click on the "Additional Services" button, scroll down to section "Angebot der Fakultäten" line "IT-Dienste für Informatiker", click on the "Options" button there, and finally click on the "Request" button in the opened menu list.
+After that, scroll down to section "Zentrum für Informations- und Medientechnologien (IMT)" line "Netzwerkspeicher", click on the "Options" button there, and finally click on the "Request" button in the opened menu list.
+If everything ok, you will see “aktiv” in the "Status" column for the services.
+If you are a regular ESE student it should be automatically activated; if not, and the steps above do not help, please go to the IRB (room E0.129) to activate it.

 The computers run on Linux (see web for introductions if you are not familiar) and have Matlab installed (classroom license with small limitations).
 Initially the Linux user interface might be in German - then this how-to to change the language by Jonas Hünig might help.

-Current information and circular mails are published via panda.
-There a forum and Wiki area will be created for communication also between students and additional material like lecture notes and problem sheets are uploaded.
-Everyone signed up in PAUL and having a panda account should be in the panda group already.
-To be added to the group, please send us your IMT login name.
+Everyone signed up in PAUL and having a PANDA account should be in the PANDA group already.
+To be added to the group, please send us your name and IMT login name.